agri-gaia/DataDashboard/README.md

 ## Keycloak

-While there is an actual backend for the marketplace, it merely gets used for creating (or deleting) users, hence allowing the central marketplace connector to crawl the connectors of the participants and embedd their assets in a central catalog.
+While there exists an actual backend for the marketplace, it merely gets used for creating (or deleting) users, hence allowing the central marketplace connector to crawl the connectors of the participants and embedd their assets in a central catalog.
 Still, the actual communication between the EDCs is done via this Dashboard, which is simply done for historical reasons and demostration purposes (if you haven't deployed any EDC yet, take a look at [this](https://github.com/agri-gaia/dev-docs-platform-lmis-bosch/blob/main/docs/edc-deployment.md) documentation on how to do it).
 In order to provide the necessary URLs while the negotiating, transfering etc. happens, we use Keycloak group attributes that get inherited to specific Keycloak users.
 You need to provide four of these attributes:

 1. `storageEndpoint` (for example your MinIO API address)
 2. `url` (the ids URL of your connector)